ninelabs/ninelabs.com/_drafts/2015-03-17-socialcurrency.md

 ## The Situation
 Insightpool counts on the concept of "social currency" to foster online relationships between brands and their users.
 Say a global beverage company is using Insightpool, and they get word of a tweet that someone has enjoyed their product.
 They can respond to that person saying they're glad they enjoyed it and offering them a coupon for a dollar off their next purchase.
 Though it doesn't have to be monetary, social currency is about rewarding people for posting positive sentiments about your brand or product.
 It's tying a specific action on the part of the brand to positive comments from consumers--a sort of goodwill feedback loop turning conversations into results.

-Insightpool brought us on to build a landing page to communicate the concept of social currency and demonstrate its value to their prospects and customers.
+Insightpool wanted a landing page to communicate the concept of social currency and demonstrate its value to their prospects and customers.

 ## The Solution
-We helped Insightpool define the story that they wanted to tell about social currency and list out the talking points for their microsite.
-Then, we designed and built the site using HTML, CSS, and JavaScript.
+Insightpool helped define the story that they wanted to tell about social currency and list out the talking points for their microsite.
+The site was built using HTML, CSS, and JavaScript.

-The landing page was to be a collection point for leads that the company could then market their services to, so we tied it into Pardot, a marketing automation service that Insightpool was already using.
+The landing page serves as a collection point for leads that the company could then market their services to, so it's tied it into Pardot, a marketing automation service that Insightpool was already using.

-Finally, we integrated the page with Twitter, allowing visitors to tweet about social currency directly from the site.
+Finally, the page got integrated with Twitter, allowing visitors to tweet about social currency directly from the site.
 Tweets are automatically tagged with the hashtag "#socialcurrency."

 ## The Outcome
 Insightpool [received funding](http://techcrunch.com/2014/10/02/insightpool-series-a/) that required they focus their attention elsewhere for the time being, so the Social Currency site has yet to launch.